For overall facial geometry

 Left/right comparison

 AI calculates your facial width-to-height ratio from a single photo.
-See how you compare to 12,847 faces.
+See how you compare to peer-reviewed anthropometric reference data.

 📐 Calculate My FWHR →For men, 1.85-2.00 is the ideal range.
 For women, 1.75-1.90.
 Ratios above 2.10 score lower due to perceived facial wideness.
 The relationship follows a bell curve, not a linear "more is better" pattern.